alfonmedela/spot_the_mask/README.md

 # Spot the mask
 Zindi hackathon solution disclosed

 This is a binary classification problem with images.
-CNNs are the state-of-the-art solution and most straight-forward option to achieve a high performing model.
+CNNs are the state-of-the-art solution and most straightforward option to achieve a high performing model.

 ## Algorithm